RaenonX/OBS-Streaming-Tool/README.md

 ### Current datetime `[CurrentDatetime]`

-There are a few items to be configured in `config.ini`:
+There are some configurable settings in `config.ini`:

 - `Timezone`: list of timezones to be displayed.
 Separated by comma `,`.